-The 7 seat Touran is the first of the Volkswagen MPV’s to be created.
+The 7 seat Touran is the first of the Volkswagen MPVs to be created.
 It was first launched in 2003 to fill a gap in the manufacturer’s offerings.
 It has been (and still is to some extent), a highly successful family car in the UK for many reasons.
 It provides excellent efficiency with very low emissions.

 The Touran, a Practical Family Vehicle

-The seven seater Touran is a very practical option when travelling with your family for longer distances.
+The seven-seater Touran is a very practical option when traveling with your family for longer distances.
 As a matter of fact, practicality is the strongest selling point of this vehicle.
 The seats have been modified with plenty of legroom to provide more comfort to passengers.
-The second and third row seats are easily folded leaving a lot of space for luggage.
+The second and third-row seats are easily folded, leaving a lot of space for luggage.

-Believe it or not there are thirty nine storage areas in the Touran!
-These include a sunglasses holder, a large glovebox, under-seat storage boxes and many little door and seat pockets, making it a great car for travelling with the kids, who are sure to fill nearly all the storage compartments with their paraphernalia.
+Believe it or not, there are thirty-nine storage areas in the Touran!
+These include a sunglasses holder, a large glovebox, under-seat storage boxes, and many little door and seat pockets, making it a great car for traveling with the kids, who are sure to fill nearly all the storage compartments with their paraphernalia.

 Costs of the VW Touran

-With the added features and comfort provided, the car is very cost-effective for what it offers.
-It is available at a price ranging from £19,000-£26,000.
-With regards to the car’s running costs in terms of fuel consumption, the 1.6-litre petrol engine is the most expensive of the range.
+With all of its extra features and comfort, the car is a great value for what it has to offer.
+It is available at a price ranging from £19,000 to £26,000.
+With regards to the car’s running costs in terms of fuel consumption, the 1.6-liter petrol engine is the most expensive in the range.
 It offers an unexciting 34.9MPG and 193G/km of CO2, making road tax roughly £235 on an annual basis.

 Smart Styling in a Typical Volkswagen Fashion

-The latest version of the Touran features much improved aesthetics over previous versions.
-There are sleek horizontal lines along its entire body that when combined with the ‘square’ but stylish shape give it a typical VW appearance.
-The bumper is colour-coded with the body, and the shape of the front headlights has changed and the radiator has been painted black.
+The latest version of the Touran features much-improved aesthetics over previous versions.
+There are sleek horizontal lines along its entire body that, when combined with the “square” but stylish shape, give it a typical VW appearance.
+The bumper is color-coded with the body, and the shape of the front headlights has changed, and the radiator has been painted black.

-Overall the Touran is an excellent family car that is more compact than its bigger brother the ‘Sharan’, yet still offers the true versatility that a seven seater offers, and has enough technological features and fuel efficiency to keep most driver’s perfectly happy.
+Overall, the Touran is an excellent family car that is more compact than its bigger brother, the ‘Sharan’, yet still offers the true versatility that a seven-seater offers, and has enough technological features and fuel efficiency to keep most drivers perfectly happy.